ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Process Overview

 The **Automated Changelog and Release Notes Process** is comprised of two independent sets of operations: (1) the **Changelog Process** and (2) the **Release Notes Process**.
 The mechanisms underlying both of these processes are laid out in the following subsections.
+(For details about how to implement this process in an OpenSearch repository, see the "[Getting Started](#getting-started)" section further down in this document.)

 ### Changelog Process

-A complete flow diagram from the entire **Changelog Process** is depicted in the figure below.
+The following flow diagram depicts the entire **Automated Changelog Process** from start to finish.

 ![Automated_Changelog_Process](./assets/OpenSearch_Changelog_Workflow.png)